avl/noatun/docs/docs.md

 ### Deleting the event

-Events can be deleted using `crate::prelude::DatabaseSessionMut::remove_message`.
+Events can be deleted using `prelude::DatabaseSessionMut::remove_message`.
 Note, however, that this is a low level operation that should not be used for events that have been (or may have been) transmitted to other nodes.
 Noatun still guarantees eventual consistency, but this will only occur after the cutoff interval has passed, and will be accomplished by